wdmg/butterfly.cms/README.md

     $ php yii admin/users/init --choice=3
     $ php yii admin/rbac/init --choice=2

+# Demo
+You can also initialize the test site with demo data using the command:

+    $ php yii hello/demo

 After apply all migrations you may login to dashboard: http://example.com/admin/ with username `admin` and password `admin`.